Biography in Brief

 My favorite spot on campus is on the steps outside of Memorial Hall.
 The spot marks the beginnings of Chapman in Orange and is the perfect balance of seeing friends and having a quiet space.
 It’s also overlooks Memorial Lawn which holds memories for me from orientation, Greek week, or just being a goofball after class.
 It is, by far, the most spectacular spot in my opinion and I definitely recommend any prospective students and families to come check it out.

-All of my best admission memories have to be from the tours I gave as an undergrad.
+A lot of my best admission memories are from the tours I gave as an undergrad.
 I think any time I was on campus and had a student come up to me and say, “You were my tour guide!
 You’re the reason I’m at Chapman!” was a phenomenal feeling.
 My favorite by far though was when a parent tried to hand me $20 after my tour was done as a thank you.

-Three Words to Describe Myself: Motivated, compassionate, and optimistic
+Three Words to Describe Myself: Perceptive, compassionate, and optimistic

 Favorite Subject: Rhetoric